Annmary12/shopMate/README.md

 * Users can update personal profiles with shipping addresses and other info

 ## Technology Stack Used
-* React A javascript library for building user interfaces
+* React a javascript library for building user interfaces
-* Redux A predictable state container for javascript apps.
+* Redux a predictable state container for javascript apps.
-* Formik Handles form state in React, it is a component that helps you in building forms.
+* Formik handles form state in React, it is a component that helps you in building forms.
-* Yup Is a Javascript bject schema validator and object parser
+* Yup is a Javascript bject schema validator and object parser

 ## Project Structure